Reading Time: 4 minutes read

 Create a custom holiday card

 Showcasing your creative photography has never been easier than with Motif.
 Motif offers you a variety of professional layouts, editing options, and text tools to create the perfect holiday card.
-These custom cards will be a welcome addition to any family tradition, and keep friends close during this special time of year.
+These custom holiday cards will be a welcome addition to any family tradition, and keep friends close during this special time of year.